 Hypertension is a common, but dangerous condition that affects one in three American adults.
-Dr. Karen Russell-Little of Amity Internal Medicine and Total Body in Bloomfield, Michigan, offers ongoing treatment for patients with high blood pressure.
-To discuss healthy management of your elevated blood pressure, call or book an appointment online today.
+Dr. Karen Russell-Little of Amity Internal Medicine and Total Body in Bingham Farms, Michigan, offers ongoing treatment for patients with high blood pressure.
+To discuss healthy management of your elevated blood pressure, call or book an appointment today.

 Hypertension (HTN), commonly called high blood pressure, is a condition in which the pressure of the blood inside your blood vessels is higher than is healthy for your body.